What is My IP Address

 What Is the Difference Between IPv4 and IPv6?

-IPv4 and IPv6 are the two main and mostly used versions of IP addresses.
+IPv4 and IPv6 are the two main versions of IP addresses.

 IPv4 means Internet Protocol version 4, the most used IP address version.
-It was implemented in 1983, and users are still mostly aware of that version.
-It's 32-bit long, meaning you have 4.3 billion unique IP addresses.
-However, due to technological developments, the IPs are improperly distributed.
-That leads to a shortage of IPv4 addresses.
-Therefore, IPv6 was introduced.
+It was implemented in 1983, and it is quite popularly used nowadays.
+It's 32-bit long, meaning that there are 4.3 billion unique possible addresses.
+Since this is a somewhat limited number, IPv6 was introduced to meet the need for more addresses.

 What Is the Difference Between Dynamic and Static IP Addresses?

-If you want to know your IP address, go to Google and type "What is my IP."
+If you want to know your IP address, go to Google and type "What's my IP."
 Google will show you your public IP address.
-But our What is my IP tool takes the thing a little further.
-With your IP address, it will also show your:
+But our What's My IP tool takes things a little further.
+With your IP address, it will also show you:

 • IP's country